YahBoiSteve/Webtech/README.md

 ﻿# Webtech

-cd Webtech
+Every time you finish editing and want it saved to GitHub:\

-git add .
+git add .\
-git commit -m "your message here" git push
+git commit -m "your message here"\
+git push\

-If git push ever gets rejected because the remote has changes yours doesn't (like it did with the README), run this first, then push again:
+If git push gets rejected (remote has changes yours doesn't):\

-git pull --no-rebase
+git pull --no-rebase\
+git push\

+If git push fails with a 403 permission error (auth session reset — common on a fresh Codespace session):\

+unset GITHUB_TOKEN\
+gh auth login\

+→ pick GitHub.com → HTTPS → Login with a web browser, grant repo access, then:\

+gh auth setup-git\
-git push
+git push\

+And always double check your terminal prompt shows (main) before running any of this — if it doesn't, cd Webtech first.\

 THE ENTIRE BEE MOVIE SCRIPT